As an Amazon Associate I earn from qualifying purchases.

-- Fold clothing neatly and place in poly mailer.
+- Fold clothing neatly and place in a poly mailer.

 - Close poly mailer with a small strip of masking tape.

-- Write the next inventory number on the masking tape and add it to our Easy Tracker Inventory List.
+- Write the next inventory number on the masking tape and add it to the listing

 - Place the poly mailer in a tote.
 When the tote is full, we label it with its contents and place it on a shelf in our storage unit.